dhis2/training-docs/content/android/lg_analytics.md

 6. In your Android app, go to Settings and Sync configuration.

-7. Once it is finished, go to an existing TEI in your program ("[User XX] Immunization") and explore the TEI analytics.
+7. Once it is finished, go to an existing TEI in your program and explore the TEI analytics.

    ![who1](images/analytics/who1.png)